polybar/polybar-scripts/polybar-scripts/keyring/README.md

 ## Motivation

-I use [zx2c4 pass](https://www.passwordstore.org/) to store all my passwords and since I am too lazy to always enter my passphrase before I can use it I save it on the gnome-keyring.
+I use [zx2c4 pass](https://www.passwordstore.org/) to store all my passwords and since I am too lazy to always enter my gpg passphrase I have saved it on the gnome-keyring.

-Thus, I was searching for an easy way to lock/unlock my keyring w/o even firing up a command line.
+Thus, I wanted an easy way to lock/unlock my keyring w/o even firing up a command line.
 And sometimes you just want to be sure that your keyring is locked.

 So enjoy!